Globalisation, ecosystems and the EU’s industrial strategy after COVID-19

 Virtual coffee and login check from 09.45

 Beyond its severe consequences for Europe’s society and economy, the COVID-19 crisis is accelerating the transition to a new phase of globalisation.
-In this unprecedented time, coordinated long-term strategic action is more necessary than ever to achieve a rapid, broad-based and sustainable industrial recovery and to reinforce our global competitive position.
+In this unprecedented time, coordinated long-term strategic action is more necessary than ever to achieve a broad-based, lasting and sustainable industrial recovery and to reinforce our global competitive position.
 Read Orgalim's response to the COVID-19 crisis here.

 Before the crisis, the European Commission had already identified the Green and Digital transitions as twin priorities for industry’s renewal.
 These twin objectives should also provide the anchors for the EU’s exit and recovery strategy.
 At the heart of the discussion is the future resilience of Europe’s industry and the perceived need for more independence, combined with stronger European industrial ecosystems.
 Talk of global decoupling and reshoring parts of industrial supply chains in Europe is becoming mainstream.